-In any case, if we have been able to study this biological subject in favorable research surroundings, some of questions (which were represented in [Chap.
-6]) concerning the 4C theory on the exclusion of artificially accumulated IgM H- and L-chains in HDAC2(-/-) mutants during cultivation must have been resolved.
-Concerning the previously mentioned questions, here, I pick out some momentous ones as follows.
-1) Why acetylation levels of particular Lys residues of histone H3 within chromatin structure (of ~10 nucleosomes) surrounding proximal 5'-upstream regions of Pax5, Aiolos and EBF1 genes are reduced at the early stage of cultivation in HDAC2(-/-) mutants, in spite of the deficiency of HDAC2 activity.
-2) Why the decreased acetylation levels of the particular Lys residues within proximal 5'-upstream chromatin regions of these genes are increased in HDAC2(-/-) mutants during cultivation.
+In any case, if we had been able to study this biological phenomenon in favorable research surroundings, some of questions (which were previously mentioned in [Chap.
+6]) concerning the 4C theory on the exclusion of IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants during cultivation must have been clarified.
+Here, I pick out some momentous questions of them as follows.
+1) Why do acetylation levels of specific Lys residues of histone H3 (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) within the chromatin structure (of ~10 nucleosomes) surrounding proximal 5'-upstream regions of Pax5, Aiolos and EBF1 genes decrease at the early stage of cultivation in HDAC2(-/-) mutants, in spite of the deficiency of HDAC2 activity.
+2) Why do the decreased acetylation levels of these specific Lys residues within proximal 5'-upstream chromatin regions of the three genes increase in HDAC2(-/-) mutants during cultivation.
 Why the case of the OBF1 gene is opposite.
-3) Steric and functional differences between loose and tight forms of chromatin structure surrounding proximal 5'-upstream regions of these genes must be clarified in detail.
-4) How putative chromatin conformation change complex (4C) machinery (participating in irreversible creation of chromatin structure plasticity surrounding proximal 5'-upstream regions of particular genes) differs from the well-known chromatin modifying machinery.
-5) To demonstrate the 4C theory, both of putative environment change recognition receptor/site (ECRR/ECRS) as a first player for recognition of the environment change and putative 4C machinery as a final player for creation of chromatin structure plasticity must be clarified.
+3) Steric and functional differences between the loose and tight forms of the chromatin structure surrounding proximal 5'-upstream regions of these four genes must be clarified precisely.
+4) How does the chromatin conformation change complex (4C) machinery (participating in irreversible creation of the chromatin structure plasticity surrounding proximal 5'-upstream regions of the four specific genes) differ from the well-known chromatin-modifying machinery.
+5) To demonstrate the 4C theory, both of the putative environment change recognition receptor/site (ECRR/ECRS) as a first player to recognize the abnormal environment change and the putative 4C machinery as a final player to create the chromatin structure plasticity must be clarified.
 Anyhow, I earnestly crave that somebody takes over and elucidates the 4C theory including the above-mentioned questions in near future.

-In connection with the 4C theory, here, I wish to express briefly my personal interpretation of conception about life phenomena as follows.
-How higher eukaryotic cells cope with and/or overcome unexpected and disadvantageous environment change, when they firstly encounter it.
-Probably, there are following four possible countermeasures.
-1) In the case of most severe change, cells should die because it is far ahead of their adaptation ability.
-2) In the case of considerable severe change, cells should cope with or overcome it by means of alterations in genome information, such as point mutation, insertion, deletion, duplication and multiplication on the DNA molecule via a lot of generations.
-This mode should be a basis for evolution of species.
-3) In the case of moderate change, cells should cope with or overcome it through irreversible creation of chromatin structure plasticity caused by successive chromatin conformation changes with epigenetic modifications via a lot of generations.
-This mode should be a basis for differentiation of cells.
-4) In the case of minor change, cells should respond to it using only the already acquired regulation mechanism.
-The exclusion of IgM H- and L-chains artificially and excessively accumulated in HDAC2(-/-) mutant cells (and also Pax5(-) mutant cells) during cultivation seems to be really the third one [see Chaps. $2 \sim 7$].
+In connection with the 4C theory, here, I wish to briefly express my personal interpretation of the conception about life phenomena as follows.
+How do higher eukaryotic cells cope with and/or overcome an abnormal, unexpected and disadvantageous environment change, when they firstly encounter it in their lives.
+Probably, this is possible by adhering to four typical countermeasures.
+1) In the case of a very severe change, cells die because it is far ahead of their adaptation ability.
+2) In the case of a considerably severe change, cells cope with or overcome it by means of alterations in genome information, such as point mutation, insertion, deletion, duplication and multiplication on the DNA molecule through various generations.
+This mode is a basis for the evolution of species.
+3) In the case of a moderate change, cells cope with or overcome it by means of irreversible creation of the chromatin structure plasticity caused by successive chromatin conformation changes with epigenetic modifications through various generations.
+This mode is a basis for the development and differentiation of cells.
+4) In the case of a minor change, cells respond to it only through the already acquired regulation mechanisms.
+The exclusion of IgM H- and L-chains artificially and excessively accumulated in HDAC2(-/-) mutant cells (and also in Pax5(-) mutant cells) during cultivation is really an example of the third case of the above-mentioned countermeasures [see Chaps.
+2 ~ 7].